01 of 19

 Fortunately, for those with shady patches in need of a flowering ground cover, liriope can be grown in partial shade.

 Liriope spicata plant is treated as an ornamental grass by some, even though it is actually a type of lily.
-The common name, "lilyturf" embodies this confusion: is the plant a lily or a grass?
-Do not question it, just take advantage of lilyturf's "identity crisis," enjoying both its blooms and its attractive, grass-like leaves.Continue to 7 of 18 below.
+The common name, "lilyturf" embodies this confusion: Is the plant a lily or a grass?
+Do not question it, just take advantage of lilyturf's identity crisis, enjoying both its blooms and its attractive, grass-like leaves.Continue to 7 of 19 below.

 Basket-of-Gold Gives Rich Color